Historical Documents:

 Advancing Employment PDF

-The Illinois Council on Developmental Disabilities made an investment in Public Policy Impacts of Washington, D.C.
-(PPIWDC) and the Association for Community Therapeutic Supports (ACTS) of Raleigh, North Carolina in May 2007 to develop, produce, and deliver for Council a blueprint for Illinois… …of strategies and approaches to overcome barriers to shifting from segregated sheltered workshops and developmental training programs to individually supported employment models in integrated environments for people with developmental disabilities.
+The Illinois Council on Developmental Disabilities made an investment in Charles Arndt of Public Policy Impacts of Washington, D.C.
+(PPIWDC) and Michael Mayer of the Association for Community Therapeutic Supports (ACTS) of Raleigh, North Carolina in May 2007 to develop, produce, and deliver for Council a blueprint for Illinois… …of strategies and approaches to overcome barriers to shifting from segregated sheltered workshops and developmental training programs to individually supported employment models in integrated environments for people with developmental disabilities.
 Within this document is the Systems Analysis including Promising Policies and Practices for retooling employment in Illinois.

 The methodology for the Systems Analysis including Promising Policies and Practices for retooling employment in Illinois toward advance supported employment focused on people.
 Meetings were scheduled and conducted with a representative sample of employment stakeholders including key appointed state and local officials, planning councils on developmental disabilities, schools and provider agencies, staff members, universities, businesses, advocacy organizations representing individuals with developmental disabilities, professional organizations, etc. to have dialogue about this initiative.